smartman0307/pycryptobot/README.md

     --simenddate                               End date for sample simulation or 'now'

 `simstartdate` takes priority over `simenddate` if both are given

+### Simulation trades.csv

+By default, when running a simulation, if there are any orders,  a file called `trades.csv` with all BUYS and SELLS will be created.

+With `--tradesfile` you can control the name and where file is stored, eg `--tradesfile BTSUDC-trades.csv`

 ## API key / secret / password storage